 Morrisville provided me with a sound foundation necessary to become the young professional I am today.
 Specifically, the technical skill set I learned through the dedicated faculty placed me in advanced courses upon graduation, positioning me further ahead of my peers.
 Not only was I thoroughly introduced to the importance of design within the profession of architecture and its allied fields, but Morrisville also provided me a platform to excel within the public service and leadership sector of the profession.
 I feel very fortunate to have had the opportunity to attend, embrace, and excel as a Mustang during my tenure at MSC.

 Architectural Studies and Design A.S.

 Course DescriptionArchitectural Design I

-The study of three dimensional design principles.
+This course is will introduce the study of three dimensional design principles.
 The content of the course will address the design process, the vocabulary of design, rationale and meaning of design, as well as compositional and organizational strategies.
 The student will explore and express solutions to multiple design problems through different architectural media.
 The semester will culminate in a final project in which students will be expected to demonstrate their understanding of basic design.
-Pre-or Co-requisites: ARCH 101, MATH 102 (min.) or permission of instructor 4 credits* (2 lecture hours, 4 laboratory hours), fall semester *These credits will satisfy the SUNY General Education requirements for “the Arts.”
-These credits count toward the Humanities (List A) requirements for graduation.
+Pre-or Co-requisites: ARCH 101, MATH 102 (min.) or permission of instructor 4 credits* (2 lecture hours, 4 laboratory hours), fall semester This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for the Arts